Call for Abstract

 Nephrology is basically worried about the determination and treatment of kidney sicknesses.
 Nephrology additionally incorporates hypertension, electrolyte unsettling influences and furthermore those individuals who require renal situation treatment that likewise incorporates renal transplant patients.
 A portion of the kidney maladies are foundational issue that are confined just to the organ yet can likewise require extraordinary treatment.

-The investigation of pediatric nephrology decides determination and administration of babies with interminable and intense kidney issue.
-The division of pediatric nephrology surveys and treats hypertension, hematuria, proteinuria, renal tubular acidosis, nephrolithiasis, glomerulonephritis and kidney harm in youngsters.
-It likewise incorporates finish care to pediatric patients with end organize kidney disorders, including thought to patients encountering peritoneal dialysis, hemodialysis and kidney transplantation in infants.
+The investigation of pediatric nephrology decides determination and supervision of babies with perpetual and intense kidney issue.
+The division of pediatric nephrology surveys and treats hypertension, hematuria, proteinuria, , including thought to patients facing peritoneal dialysis, hemodialysis and kidney transplantation in infants.

 - Track 2-1Pediatric Renal Failure